 The Compliance Question Is Legitimate — But Often Overstated

-However, the compliance picture is often presented as more prohibitive than it actually is.
-With the right system design — appropriate data routing, contractual protections, and sensible data minimisation — AI automation can be deployed in professional services firms in a fully GDPR-compliant way.
-This article sets out the main issues and how they are addressed in practice.
+However, the picture is often presented as more prohibitive than it actually is.
+With the right system design — appropriate data routing, contractual protections, and sensible data minimisation — AI can be deployed inside a UK law firm in a fully compliant way.
+This article sets out the practical issues and how they are addressed.

-The ICO (Information Commissioner's Office) is the UK's supervisory authority and has published guidance on AI and data protection.
-The key principles relevant to AI automation are: lawfulness, fairness and transparency; purpose limitation; data minimisation; accuracy; storage limitation; and integrity and confidentiality.
-Each of these has practical implications for how AI automation systems should be designed.
+The ICO is the UK's data protection supervisory authority and has published specific guidance on AI and data protection.
+The principles relevant to AI in legal practice are: lawfulness, fairness and transparency; purpose limitation; data minimisation; accuracy; storage limitation; and integrity and confidentiality.
+Each has practical implications for system design.

-The first step in any GDPR analysis is understanding what personal data is actually involved.
-In the context of document extraction and research automation for legal and consultancy firms, this typically includes:
+The first step in any compliance analysis is understanding what personal data is genuinely involved.
+For document extraction and contract review automation in a law firm, this typically includes:

-- Contract data: Names of individual parties (where contracts involve individuals rather than just companies), addresses, signatures.
+- Contract data: Names of individual parties (where contracts involve individuals), addresses, signatures.

-- Employment data: Names, salaries, job titles, notice periods, restrictive covenant details — often categorised as sensitive in a commercial context even if not technically special category data.
+- Employment data: Names, salaries, job titles, notice periods, restrictive covenant detail — commercially sensitive even if not technically special category.

-- Client data: Names, contact details, financial information, matter-related details.
+- Client data: Names, contact details, financial information, matter detail.

 - Counterparty data: Personal information about individuals on the other side of a transaction.

-Importantly, much of the data handled in corporate and commercial legal work relates to companies rather than individuals, and company data is generally not personal data for GDPR purposes.
-The personal data element in due diligence, for example, is often a fraction of the total document volume — concentrated primarily in employment records and, where relevant, beneficial ownership information.
+Importantly, much of the data handled in corporate and commercial work relates to companies rather than individuals.
+Company data is generally not personal data for GDPR purposes.
+The personal-data element of a typical M&A data room, for example, is concentrated in employment records and beneficial ownership filings rather than spread across the whole document set.

 Lawful Basis for Processing

 Processing personal data through an AI system requires a lawful basis under UK GDPR Article 6.
-For professional services firms, the most relevant bases are:
+For UK law firms, the relevant bases are usually:

-- Legitimate interests: Processing necessary for the controller's or a third party's legitimate interests, where those interests are not overridden by the data subject's rights.
-This is often the most appropriate basis for processing counterparty data in a transaction context.
+- Legitimate interests: Processing necessary for the firm's or a third party's legitimate interests, where not overridden by the data subject's rights.
+Often the right basis for processing counterparty data on a transaction.

-- Legal obligation: Relevant where processing is required for regulatory compliance purposes.
+- Legal obligation: Where processing is required for regulatory compliance — for example AML record-keeping.

-In most standard AI automation deployments for document review and research, the lawful basis analysis is not materially different from the analysis that would apply to the same processing done manually.
+In most AI deployments for document review and research, the lawful basis analysis is not materially different from the analysis that would apply to the same processing done manually.
 If a firm has a lawful basis to have a paralegal read a contract, it generally has a lawful basis to process that contract through an AI extraction system.
-The technology does not create a new data protection problem — it is the data itself and the purpose of processing that determine the lawful basis.
+The technology does not create a new data protection problem — the data and purpose determine the basis.

 Data Minimisation in Practice

-The data minimisation principle — collecting and processing only what is necessary for the specified purpose — is particularly relevant when designing AI automation systems.
+Data minimisation — collecting and processing only what is necessary — is particularly relevant in legal AI design.
 A well-designed system should:

-- Extract only the data fields that are genuinely needed for the purpose
+- Extract only the data fields genuinely required for the task

-- Not store raw document text longer than necessary for the extraction task
+- Avoid storing raw document text longer than necessary for the extraction

-- Apply access controls so that extracted data is only accessible to those who need it
+- Apply access controls so extracted data is only available to those who need it on the matter

-- Have defined retention periods and deletion processes for processed data
+- Have defined retention and deletion processes aligned with the firm's matter retention policy

-In practical terms, this means designing the extraction pipeline to produce structured output (the specific fields needed) rather than storing copies of every document processed.
-Once extraction is complete and validated, the raw document data can be deleted or returned, retaining only the structured output required for the work.
+In practice this means designing the pipeline to produce structured output (the specific fields needed) rather than retaining copies of every document processed.
+Once extraction is complete and validated, raw document data can be deleted, retaining only the structured output required for the work.

 Where Does the Data Go?
 The UK Residency Question

 This is where the most significant practical decisions arise.
-AI extraction and automation systems typically rely on large language models accessed via API.
-The leading commercial LLMs — from OpenAI, Anthropic, Google — route data through their infrastructure, which may include servers outside the UK and EEA.
-This is a data transfer that requires consideration under UK GDPR.
+AI extraction relies on large language models accessed via API.
+The leading commercial LLMs — OpenAI, Anthropic, Google — route data through their infrastructure, which may include servers outside the UK and EEA.
+That is an international transfer requiring consideration under UK GDPR.

 There are several ways to address this: